 What Might Itchy and Painful Varicose Veins Indicate?

 Some people may have a condition referred to as eczema which is often associated with varicose veins that have gone untreated and have worsened over time.
 The skin, especially near the ankles will often change drastically where the veins approach a breaking point.
 This will cause bleeding or ulcers from the veins.
-According to some sources, more serious symptoms consist of changes in the skin such as inflammation, thin, dry skin, scaling, bleeding after minor injuries or open sores.
-Additionally, they can there be signs of bigger problems such as Deep Vein Thrombosis (DVT), where there is a blockage, typically a blood clot, in the deeper veins.
+More serious symptoms consist of changes in the skin such as inflammation, thin, dry skin, scaling, bleeding after minor injuries or open sores.
+Additionally, they can be signs of bigger problems such as Deep Vein Thrombosis (DVT), where there is a blockage, typically a blood clot, in the deeper veins.
 This is a sure sign that medical treatment is needed.

 DVT normally takes place in the lower leg or in the thigh.
 In a situation where the vein begins to swell, it is possible to develop a pulmonary embolism.
 People who sit still for long periods of time are more prone to develop DVT.
 Additionally, any medications or other disorders that result in blood clots increases the chances of developing DVT.